-Despite being a 4 star raid, Tyranitar boasts 37599 combat power, and is actually more difficult than some 5 star raids.
-Furthermore, this beast is probably the single most important Pokemon for combat in Pokemon Go.
-Every serious players needs at least 1 Tyranitar, if not an entire team.
+Despite being a 4-star raid, Tyranitar boasts 37599 combat power, and is actually more difficult than some 5-star raids.
+Furthermore, this beast is probably the single most important Pokémon for combat in Pokémon Go.
+Every serious players needs at least one Tyranitar, if not an entire team.

-Tyranitar technically be be done with 1 trainer, but realistically you will need 2-4 trainers.
-Fortunately, the best Tyranitar counters are fairly accessible so it shouldn't be too tough to build a strong team.
+Tyranitar technically be be done with one trainer, but realistically you will need two to four trainers.
+Fortunately, the best Tyranitar counters are fairly accessible, so it shouldn't be too tough to build a strong team.

 Preparing for a Raid

-2. If you can, take gym control over to your color before the start of the raid.
-This will give you 2 extra balls to use against Palkia after you complete the raid.
+- If you can, take gym control over to your color before the start of the raid.
+This will give you two extra balls to use against Palkia after you complete the raid.